 Discussion of Pediatric Idiopathic Thrombocytopenic Purpura

-It is the bleeding disorder that can occur in the pediatric population.
+It is a bleeding disorder that can occur in the pediatric population.
 ITP is an abbreviation of Idiopathic Thrombocytopenic Purpura.
 The bleeding occurs as the result of low platelets count, which is responsible for the formation of clots.
 The deficiency of platelets results in impaired clotting mechanism and thus frequent bleeding.

 As the name suggests, the exact etiology is still not known, but many causative factors have been studied in association with ITP.
 ITP is also called primary immune thrombocytopenic purpura.
 The bone marrow and the production of platelets are mostly normal.
 The number of platelets gets reduced as a result of destruction.